marcelobandeira/wikipedia-image-dowload/README.md

 # Wikipedia Image Dowload

-### Download all the images of a wikipedia article page.
+Download all the images of a wikipedia article page.
-### It downloads the orignal bigger images not the thumbnails of the page.
+It downloads the original bigger images not the its thumbnails on the page.